 Children of U.S. Citizens who are adults, but not married.

 |Visa Bulletin Date:||Feb 2020|

 Finally a sign of life in February 2020.
 After generating enough applications through aggressive advancement during Fiscal Year 2018, U.S. immigration agencies simply had enough applicants 'interview-ready' for the entirety of Fiscal Year 2019.
-As expected, 'technical retrogression' ended with the begining of the new Fiscal Year but the backlog has still not been fully digested and there was no positive movement in November 2019.
+It is good that the backlog has still not been fully digested.

 Note: U.S. immigration agencies ‘Fiscal Year’ is from October to the following September.
 It is different from a ‘Calendar’ year.
 For example Fiscal Year 2018 is from October 2017 to September 2018, and Fiscal Year 2019 is from October 2018 to September 2019.

 |Jan 2020||Aug 8, 1997||None|